Byanew23/dotfiles/README.md

 stow --adopt -vt ~ *
 ```

-> Note: use the `-n` flag to see the example output before commiting to linking your config files
+> Note: use the `-nvt` flags first to see the example output before commiting to linking your config files

 4. Enjoy